Applied Mosquito Research Program

 Project Synopsis: Includes several projects addressing issues related to improved use of pesticides of importance to Florida mosquito control.

-Primary Goals: development of novel pesticides using RNAi methods for application against mosquito larvae and adults, development of novel diagnostic tests for mosquito-borne pathogens to target dangerous mosquitoes, and characterization of mosquito pesticide response mechanisms to design strategies to reduce the development of insecticide resistance in mosquito populations.
+Primary Goals: Identifying and investigating the critical metabolic pathways that are part of the response of mosquitoes to arbovirus infection and pesticide exposure through RNA interference (RNAi) and other methods that silence these pathways for application against mosquito larvae and adults.
+Another goal is to develop novel diagnostic tests for mosquito-borne pathogens to target vector mosquitoes, and to characterize pesticide response mechanisms in mosquitoes that may lead to strategies to reduce the development of insecticide resistance in mosquito populations.